tj-wells/coti-docker-method/README.md

 ## 1. Clone the Repository

-The contents of this repository can be downloaded to your machine using
+You can download the contents of this repository using

 ```
 git clone https://github.com/tomjwells/coti-node.git && cd coti-node